 Allies for Education (A4E) is CSU Channel Islands' online, open-access journal for students, parents, G-16+ educators and administrators (gestation through graduate school), elected officials, and other concerned community members

 A4E publishes brief, accessible, peer-reviewed research summaries and other education-related works.
 It exists to engage and inform the public about educational issues that have been diluted, misappropriated, confused, complicated, or otherwise made inaccessible.
 A4E works are short and approachable, ideal for focused, text-based discussions.
 Submissions in English and Spanish are welcome.
-Authors are invited to write for one of five sections of the journal, whose purposes are:
+Authors are invited to write for one of five sections of the journal, the purposes of which are:

 - to promote research-based discussion about education and related disciplines, encouraging connections and conversations that we have not typically had across our roles in education